 Postgraduate Certificate in Midwifery Practice

-A suitable option if you're a registered midwife and want to extend your expertise.
-The online learning option allows you to study from home and participate in online discussions.
-This programme also takes you one step closer to more advanced midwifery qualifications.
+If you're a registered midwife and want to extend your expertise, this programme is for you.
+Our fully online courses allow you to study from home and participate in online discussions.
+This programme takes you one step closer to more advanced midwifery qualifications.

 Domestic